tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

    Do the labels make sense?
 Do they accurately correspond with images in the data set?
 3. **Create a histogram showing the distribution of classes/labels**

    How balanced is the dataset?
-Are there certain classes that dominate the dataset?
+Are there certain classes that dominate?
 Are there others that are under represented?

 ### Sample of Images & Labels
-Here is a sample of original images (one per class) before they undergo any preprocessing.
+Here is a sample of the original images before they undergo any preprocessing.
 Overall, the image quality is good and the labels make intuitive sense.
-However, immediately you can notice a few things we'll want to adjust during preprocessing:
+However, immediately you notice a few things we'll want to adjust during preprocessing:
 * Many of the signs are hard to recognize because the **images are dark and have low contrast**.
 * There is **little variation in the sign shape and viewing angle**.
-Most of the pictures are taken with straight on view of the sign, which is good for the core data set.
+Most of the pictures are taken with a straight on view of the sign, which is good for the core data set.
 However, in real life, signs are viewed from different angles.
 * The **signs are void of any deformations or occlusions**.
 Again, this is good because we need a clean set of training samples, but in real life, signs are sometimes damaged, vandalized, or only partially visible.
 Essentially, we want the model to recognize signs even when the shape is in someway distorted, much like humans can.
-So, augmenting the training set with distortions is important.
+So, augmenting the training set with a variety of distortions is important.

 <img src='images/writeup/original-signs.jpg' width="100%"/>

 ### Class/Label Distribution
 As you can see, the distribution is not uniform.
 The largest classes have 10x the number of traffic sign images than the smallest classes.
-This is expected given that in real-life there are certain signs which appear more often than others.
+This is expected given that in real-life there are certain signs which appear more frequently than others.
 However, when training the model, I wanted a more uniform distribution so that each class has the same number of training examples (and the model therefore has an equal number of opportunities to learn each sign).

 <img src='images/writeup/distribution.png' width="100%"/>